-Our Railcar segment operates in a highly competitive industry and may be unable to compete successfully, which could materially adversely affect its Railcar operations.
+Our Railcar segment operates in highly competitive industries and it may be unable to compete successfully, which could materially adversely affect our Railcar segment's business, financial condition and results of operations.

-Our Railcar segment faces intense competition in all geographic markets and in each area of its operations.
-Our Railcar segment's manufacturing operations have five primary competitors.
-Any of these competitors may, from time to time, have greater resources than the Railcar segment does.
-Our Railcar segment's current competitors may increase their participation in, or new competitors may enter into, the railcar markets in which we compete.
-Strong competition within the industry has led to pricing pressures and could limit our Railcar segment's ability to maintain or increase prices or obtain better margins on its railcars.
+Our Railcar segment faces intense competition in all geographic markets and in each area of our business.
+Our railcar manufacturing business has five primary competitors.
+Any of these competitors may, from time to time, have greater resources than our Railcar segment does.
+Our current Railcar segment's competitors have and may continue to increase their capacity in, or new competitors may enter into, the railcar markets in which our Railcar segment competes.
+Strong competition within the industry has led to pricing pressures and could limit our Railcar segment's ability to maintain or increase prices or obtain better margins on our railcars.
 If our Railcar segment produces any type of railcars other than what it currently produces, it will be competing with other manufacturers that may have more experience with that railcar type.
+Further, new competitors, or alliances among existing competitors, may emerge in the railcar or industrial components industries and rapidly gain market share.
+Customer selection of railcars for purchase or for lease may be driven by technological or price factors and our competitors may provide or be able to provide more technologically advanced railcars or more attractive pricing and/or lease rates than our Railcar segment can provide.
+Such competitive factors may adversely affect our Railcar segment's sales, utilization and/or lease rates, and consequently its revenues.

-Our Railcar segment also has intense competition in its railcar leasing operations from railcar manufacturers, leasing companies, banks and other financial institutions.
+Our Railcar segment also has intense competition in its railcar leasing business from railcar manufacturers, leasing companies, banks and other financial institutions.
 Some of this competition includes certain of its significant customers.
-Some of our Railcar segment's manufacturing competitors also produce railcars for use in their own railcar leasing fleets, competing directly with its leasing operations and with leasing companies.
+Some of our Railcar segment's railcar manufacturing competitors also produce railcars for use in their own railcar leasing fleets, competing directly with our Railcar segment's leasing business and with leasing companies.
+In connection with the re-leasing of railcars, our Railcar segment may encounter competition from, among other things, competitor railcar leasing companies.